-Those material risk takers are considered as having a significant impact on Natixis risk profile, through their role, level of responsibilities and/or risk delegations (CRD qualitative criteria) and/or according to the total compensation level awarded the previous financial year (CRD quantitative criteria).
+Those material risk takers may have a significant impact on Natixis risk profile, through their role, level of responsibilities and/or risk delegations (CRD qualitative criteria) and/or according to the total compensation level awarded the previous financial year (CRD quantitative criteria).

-295 CRD material risk takers have been identified on a consolidated basis in 2022 including:
+386 CRD material risk takers have been identified on a consolidated basis in 2023 including:

-230 material risk takers identified through qualitative criteria
+242 material risk takers identified through qualitative criteria

-- The members of the Board of Directors, i.e. 15 individuals, - The members of Natixis' Senior Management Committee, i.e. 10 individuals, - The key managers of the control functions (Audit, Risk, Compliance) and of the other support functions who are not members of the above bodies, i.e. 36 individuals, - The key managers of the business lines, entities and geographical platforms considered as material business units (excluding Asset Management, who are not already identified by the above criteria, i.e. 21 individuals, - Employees with credit authorizations and responsibility for market risks reaching the thresholds defined by the regulation and who are not already identified by the above criteria, i.e. 148 individuals.
+- The members of the Board of Directors, i.e. 15 individuals, - The members of Natixis' Senior Management Committee, i.e. 9 individuals, - The key managers of the control functions (Audit, Risk, Compliance) and of the other support functions who are not members of the above bodies, i.e. 31 individuals, - The key managers of the business lines, entities and geographical platforms considered as material business units (excluding Asset Management, who are not already identified by the above criteria, i.e. 22 individuals, - Employees with credit authorizations and responsibility for market risks reaching the thresholds defined by the regulation and who are not already identified by the above criteria, i.e. 165 individuals.